AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 for (key,value) in dictionary.items():
     print (key,"--->",value)
 ```
-> Notive the use of curly brackets
+> Notice the use of curly brackets

 Now lets practice working with various data types by creating a dictionary.